 Rough uneven Concrete

-Not recommended for several reasons: The substrate will be too weak to handle the epoxy flooring. (for a full explanation of substrate failures.
+Not recommended for several reasons: The substrate will be too weak to handle the epoxy flooring Sydney. (for a full explanation of substrate failures.
 You will end up consuming a lot of product without getting any real results.
 You will almost definitely have many bubbles and pinholes to deal with since rough concrete is very porous.
 (For more reasons that cause bubbles in epoxies have a look at

 epoxy resin layers1.
 Better support from manufacturers